-- Understand your requirements:
+- Understand your requirements

-The first thing you'll need to do is to work out how much power you'll need to gather and retain to be comfortable.
-You will need to look at all the places in your RV where power is used, this could be anything from the fridge to the laptop charger.
+The first thing you'll need to do is to work out how much power you need to gather and retain to be comfortable.
+Look at all the places in your RV where power is used.
+This could be anything from the fridge to the laptop charger.
 You will need to work out approximately how much power you will use per day in amperes (A).
 Most appliances have a Wattage rating and you can calculate the amperes by dividing this figure by the Voltage (V).
-E.g. a 60W TV on a 12V system uses approximately 5A (Wattage/Voltage = Amperes)
+E.g. a 60W TV on a 12V system uses approximately 5A (Wattage/Voltage = Amperes).

-- What batteries will I need:
+- What batteries will I need?

-- What panel/s will I need:
+- What panel/s will I need?

-- What regulator will I need:
+- What regulator will I need?

-- What do I need to distribute the power around:
+- What do I need to distribute the power around?